 Designated smoking areas are areas designated by the University where smoking is permitted.
 All designated smoking areas will be marked with visible signs.
 Smoking is only permitted within 20 feet of the signs.

-Recognized clubs, organizations, and Florida Poly affiliate departments and offices are the only groups authorized to solicit in the residence hall.
-Solicitation is not permitted in the residence hall without prior written authorization from the Department of Residential Life.
-Please contact the resident assistant (RA) on-call or University Police Department if solicitors do not leave the building.
+Recognized University clubs, organization, and offices are the only groups authorized to solicit in the residence halls.
+Solicitation is not permitted in the residence halls without prior written authorization from the Department of Residential Life or Student Living.
+Please contact the Resident Assistant (RA) on-call or University Police if solicitors do not leave the building.

-The following items are not permitted in the residence halls:
+The following weapons are not permitted in the residence halls:

 Throwing of any object from a window is prohibited, and no one can climb on roofs or ledges.
-Tampering with the windows and forcing them open further than permitted may cause undue damaged to the building and could result in charges.
-Additionally, window decorations are not permitted other than of blinds and curtains.
-Students will be asked to remove items posted in the window or items that can be readily seen from the exterior of the building by a casual observer.
+Tampering with the windows and forcing them open further than permitted may cause undo damaged to the building and could result in charges.
+Additionally, window decorations are not permitted outside of blinds and curtains.
+Students may be asked to remove items posted in the window or items which can be readily seen from the exterior of the building by a casual observer.